A critical workout strategy, the rowing sprint start gets the flywheel spinning quickly so there is no fight to bring down the split time.

 When the back opens early in the stroke, much of the hip drive is missing, says Shane Farmer of CrossFit Rowing.
 The legs and hips should work in harmony, he explains.

-“As the legs get close to finishing, then we’re going to kick our hips in to continue momentum and help us finish the stroke… Continue Reading
+“As the legs get close to finishing, then we’re going to kick our hips in to continue momentum and help us finish… Continue Reading

 Airey is rounding his shoulders and back, MacKenzie notes.